Generic Name: pilocarpine (pye-loe-KAR-peen)

 Brand Name: Examples include Isopto Carpine and Piloptic

-Piloptic drops is used for:
+Piloptic drops are used for:

 Treating certain types of glaucoma (increased pressure in the eye) alone or in combination with other medicines.
 It may also be used to reverse the effects of other medicines used during eye surgeries or examinations.
 It may also be used for other conditions as determined by your doctor.

-Piloptic drops is a direct-acting miotic.
+Piloptic drops are a direct-acting miotic.
 It works by lowering the fluid pressure inside the eyeball by increasing fluid drainage from the eyeball.
 It also causes the pupils to constrict or get smaller (miosis).

 Do NOT use Piloptic drops if:

 - you are allergic to any ingredient in Piloptic drops

 - you have a certain type of glaucoma (eg, pupillary block glaucoma), eye inflammation, or a severe eye infection

 Contact your doctor or health care provider right away if any of these apply to you.